-Happenings are unique creations happening in real-time that cannot be repeated (unlike a gallery exhibit).
-At special times, functional art and local produce is displayed in barns and greenhouses of small, sustainable farms across Chester County, with specific forms paired with specific activities.
+A "happening" is a unique experience of art happening in real-time that cannot be repeated (unlike a gallery exhibit).
+At special times, functional art and local produce can be found in barns and greenhouses of small, sustainable farms across Chester County.

 In loving memory of MC Richards by Lyla Kaplan

 MC Richards, who is “backpacking in the hereafter,” has shown me the way since I found her book “Centering” in a high school ceramics class in Ohio.
 The powerful, strange, ineffable words hinted that a new way forward, with strength and courage and help from clay, was possible at a time when I had none.

 Twenty years later, I had a real AH-HAH moment went I realized how natural it would be to celebrate functional art and food, makers and growers, and eaters and seers all together in one space.
 At our first down to earth opening, Peggy Hartzell, an artist and activist, introduced herself by handing me a bottle of champagne saying, "Good job, this is something MC Richards would have liked.”
 MC had been her mentor.